Kiranjith83/SA/SA.md

 - It is generally used with Key Value databases.
 - But also used to store simple session data.
 - It can also use with SQL database engines.
-- A performance enhancing, and to be part of fault tolerance arch for stateless appliation.
+- A performance enhancing, and to be part of fault tolerance arch for stateless application.

+# Load Balancing and Auto Scaling